awsdocs/aws-systems-manager-user-guide/doc_source/sysman-service-role.md

 # Create an IAM Service Role for a Hybrid Environment<a name="sysman-service-role"></a>

-Servers and VMs in a hybrid environment require an IAM role to communicate with the Systems Manager SSM service\.
+Servers and virtual machines \(VMs\) in a hybrid environment require an IAM role to communicate with the Systems Manager SSM service\.
 The role grants AssumeRole trust to the SSM service\.

 **Note**
 You only need to create the service role once for each AWS account\.